Particular/docs.particular.net/nservicebus/upgrades/5to6/extension-seams.md

 `IDequeueMessages` is now obsolete and has been replaced by `IPushMessages`.
 The interfaces are equivalent so when creating a transport, implement the new interface. `PushContext` has been given a new property `PushContext.ReceiveCancellationTokenSource`, revealing the intent of cancellation for receiving the current message.
 The transport implementation should act accordingly, canceling the receive when the source's token is canceled.

 The `ConfigureTransport` class was deprecated.
-Custom transports are now configured using the `TransportDefinition` class, see the [custom transport sample](/samples/custom-transport) for more information.
+Custom transports are now configured using the `TransportDefinition` class.

 ## Corrupted messages